SaakshiD4/loan-data-pyspark-sql-pipeline/README.md

 Makes their loan decisions smarter and data-driven.

-### Learnt how to clean and analyse bank data using PySpark and SQL to help banks make smarter and safer loan decisions.
+Through this project, I learnt how to clean and analyse real-world banking data using PySpark and SQL.

-Using PySpark transformations and SQL for business analysis.

-Categorising applicants based on credit risk levels.

-Filtering data for targeted offers and decisions.

-Applying window functions, CTEs, and joins for advanced SQL analysis.
+These skills are useful to help banks make better loan approval decisions, identify risky applicants, and target the right customers for offers.